 A Blue Badge is a parking permit for people who have severe mobility problems caused by on-going and substantial visible or non-visible disabilities.
 It allows them easier access to goods and services.

-After 30 September 2020 expired Blue Badges must not be used and you could receive a fine for doing so.
+Expired Blue Badges must not be used and you could receive a fine for doing so.

 The quickest and easiest way to apply for a Blue Badge is on the GOV.UK website.
 You will go through the step by step application process and will be given instructions on the documents you need and how to upload them.
 If you need to get in touch with us about your application, you can use Live Chat (see above) or email email@example.com

 If you are unable to apply online, and no one can support you by applying on your behalf, you can collect a paper application form from your local library.
+While libraries are closed due to lockdown measures, please contact us and we can post you a form.

 A Blue Badge costs £10.
 Payment will only be taken if your application is successful.